Kometa-Team/Kometa/docs/home/environmental.md

 ### Run Libraries

-Run only the pre-defined libraries
+Perform a libraries run immediately to run only the pre-defined libraries, bypassing the time to run flag.

 <table class="dualTable colwidths-auto align-default table">
   <tr>